sandialabs/Arcus/docs/Subnet-Utilities.rst

 find the Smallest Subnet in an enumerable
 -----------------------------------------

-Given an ``IEnumerable<Subnet>`` find the smallest subnet (largest route prefix value) within.
+The ``SmallestSubnet`` method, given an ``IEnumerable<Subnet>`` will select the first smallest subnet from within the collection.

-.. note:: In the case of no single smallest subnet one of will be returned.
-In this case Consider usage of the ``DefaultSubnetComparer``.
+.. note:: If there is no single smallest in the input, the first smallest subnet encountered will be returned.
+In cases such as this it may be preferable to consider usage of the ``DefaultSubnetComparer``.

 .. code-block:: c#